How to Get the Most out of Your Workflow Integration

 Companies often try a lot of things and take time before deciding on how to implement workflow integrations.

-Use App-Native Integrations
+App-Native Workflow Integrations

 These native integrations might be enough to meet your requirements if you have to orchestrate a simple workflow.
 But they might not always be able to automate complex workflows.

-Sometimes companies might also have applications that have plateaued over a while and don’t provide readymade connections with other apps.
+Sometimes, companies might also have applications that have plateaued over a while and don’t provide readymade connections with other apps.
 Then what?

 Build a Custom Workflow Integration In-house